For Developers

 The alternative is Linktree, which works, but feels like it was made for influencers.
 Pastel gradients, rounded buttons, the whole "creator economy" aesthetic.
 You want a clean page with your GitHub and blog on it, not a page that looks like it sells skincare.

-And then Linktree wants $5/month for the privilege of removing their branding.
-That's $60/year for a page you could build yourself in an afternoon.
+And then Linktree wants $15/month for the privilege of removing their branding.
+That's $180/year for a page you could build yourself in an afternoon.
 Except you won't, because you have actual projects to work on.
+The build-it-yourself middle ground is Carrd, which works if you want pixel control. lnk.boo is for the days when you don't.

 Built for people who build things

-lnk.boo gives you a bento grid layout for your link page.
+lnk.boo uses bento grid layouts for your link page.
 Not a vertical list of buttons.
 A grid where you can put your GitHub profile next to your blog, your latest side project next to your Twitter, a stat counter showing your npm downloads next to a map of where you're based.
 It looks like something you'd actually put on a portfolio.

 The themes lean dark.
 92% of users on lnk.boo chose dark mode (developers, right?).
 Pick a theme, drop in your links, choose your slug at lnk.boo/yourname, and you're done.
 No config files.
 No build step.

-The whole thing costs $1.99, once.
-All themes, bento grids, every content block, custom URL, no branding.
+The whole thing is freeat a random URL like lnk.boo/page-a1b2c3d4.
+All themes, bento grids, every content block, no branding.
+Want lnk.boo/yourname?
+That's a one-time $1.99.
+Change it later and it's another $1.99, but every URL you've bought stays yours and 301-redirects.
 No monthly billing, no "pro" upsell after you've already set things up.
-Linktree Pro is $60/year.
+Linktree Pro is $180/year.
 The math doesn't need explaining.

 Running since 2021.
 Not a weekend project.